Guide for Editors

 Thank you for considering editing a guest collection in Roadsides.
 The following Guide for Editors will help you understand the application and publication process.

-(1) title of the proposed special issue
+(1) title of the proposed edited collection

-(3) CV of the proposed guest editor(s)
+(3) CV of the guest editors

-(4) a timeline for submission
+(4) a timeline for Call for Papers and publication

 For the editors of accepted proposals